Gilda Live

 Gilda Live is a 1980 American comedy musical film starring Gilda Radner, directed by Mike Nichols and produced by Lorne Michaels.
-Radner and Michaels and all of the writers involved with the production were alumni from the television program Saturday Night Live.
+Radner, Michaels, and all of the writers involved with the production were alumni from the television program Saturday Night Live.

 Summary

 Gilda Live is a filmed version of the comedic one-woman show performance of Gilda Radner Live on Broadway, performed at Broadway's Winter Garden Theatre in 1979.
 Originally titled Gilda Radner: Live from New York, it was renamed Gilda Live for the film debut.
 The theatrical production was successful, but the film itself and the record album as well, both released in March 1980, were flops with critics and the public.
-The Gilda Live film was shot in Boston a few weeks before the start of Saturday Night Lives fifth season in 1979.
+Gilda Live was shot in Boston a few weeks before the start of Saturday Night Lives fifth season in 1979.
 It was decided not to film it in New York because of union problems.
-More footage for the film was shot at The Brooklyn Academy of Music in December 1979.
+Additional footage was shot at The Brooklyn Academy of Music in December 1979.

 The film itself was a collection of Radner's most popular Saturday Night Live characters and sketches.
-It included Roseanne Roseannadanna, Emily Litella, Candy Slice, Judy Miller, Lisa Loopner, Nadia Comăneci, and Rhonda Weiss, and many other skits and performances such as "Let's Talk Dirty to the Animals," which was more risque than the original TV version, as this version was the only scene that got the film an R rating, "I Love to Be Unhappy", "Goodbye Saccharine" and "Honey (Touch Me with My Clothes On)".
-Skits were also performed by Don Novello as Father Guido Sarducci.
+It included Roseanne Roseannadanna, Emily Litella, Candy Slice, Judy Miller, Lisa Loopner, Nadia Comăneci, and Rhonda Weiss, and many other skits and performances.
+These include "Let's Talk Dirty to the Animals," which was more risque than the original TV version; "I Love to Be Unhappy"; "Goodbye Saccharine"; and "Honey (Touch Me with My Clothes On)".
+Don Novello appeared in the film as Father Guido Sarducci.
 The tagline to the film was: "Things like this only happen in the movies."